Paying my rent

 Examples include cleaning your block, lift maintenance or grounds maintenance.
 What you pay for will be listed in your tenancy agreement.
 These are fixed service charges and will generally be increased by the same amount as the rent each year.
 Some homes also have other charges that change to reflect actual costs.
 For example, if you live in a sheltered housing scheme or temporary accommodation scheme where heating charges are included, the cost will be based on use and may go up or down.

-I have a 48 week tenancy as I pay by direct debit, will this be adjusted automatically?
+I have a 48-week tenancy and I pay by Direct Debit, will this be adjusted automatically?

-Although you will not be charged rent on these weeks, we would strongly advise and expect you to still pay to get yourself back into advance as soon as possible.
+Although you won’t be charged rent on these weeks, we’d strongly advise and expect you to still pay to get yourself back into advance as soon as possible.

 Universal Credit and Housing Benefit

-Which changes are included in Housing Benefit (HB)/Universal Credit (UC)?
+Which charges are included in Housing Benefit / Universal Credit calculations?

-Your letter will show whether your charges are HB/UC eligible or not.
-But if you are unsure, please contact us.
+Your letter will show whether your charges are Housing Benefit/Universal Credit eligible or not.
+But if you’re unsure, please contact us.

-Will you inform the council/Universal Credit (UC) of any changes?
+Will you inform Housing Benefit / Universal Credit of any changes?

-When will I know what my new Housing Benefit (HB)/Universal Credit (UC) payments are?
+When will I know what my new Housing Benefit / Universal Credit payments are?

-You will need to contact the council/UC to check.
 If you need to adjust your payments, please contact us.
 We can help set up different payment methods that work best for you.
-We can also give you free support and advice if you are struggling to pay or need help with benefits.
+We can also give you free support and advice if you’re struggling to pay or need help with benefits.